 I was a little disappointed when the trip was over, I could have easily spent another couple of hours floating along!
-There’s another longer route in Iowa so I’ve got my eye on that one next!
 There were also kayakers along the same stretch of river, unfortunately us being such a big group, we literally took up the whole width of the river so they had to squeeze around us as we didn’t exactly have much control without a paddle!

 Iowa White Water Parks